-Welcome to Hughes Highland Shagyas, where we take breeding the most personable and powerful horses seriously.
+Welcome to Hughes Highland Shagyas, where we specialize in breeding purebred Shagya-Arabians and take breeding the most personable and powerful horses seriously.

 The Shagya-Arabian is not a well-known breed, but it should be.
 The Shagya-Arabian has its own registry and is not the same breed as what most know as the Arabian.
 Shagya is not a descriptor of the AHA registered Arabians such as a Polish Arabian or a CMK Arabian, but rather, a Shagya-Arabian is a breed all its own, much the same as Morgans and Quarter Horses.
 Similar to other breeds, horses can be Purebred Shagyas or Part-Shagyas.
 Shagyas are frequently crossed with warmbloods for show-jumping and dressage; with Arabians for performance and endurance (registerable as Half-Arabians with AHA); and the purebreds are fabulous for absolutely any discipline.